 If you need to pause restrictions, start maintenance:

-- To start maintenance on one installation, go to its dashboard and click Start in the maintenance section.
+- To start maintenance on one installation, go to its dashboard and click Start Maintenace.

-- To start maintenance on multiple installations, go to a control center, select installations and click the Maintenance button.
+- To start maintenance on multiple installations, go to a control center, select installations, click Tools and then click Maintenance.

 By default, the application filter allows access to your executables and folders — it's a whitelist.
 In case you need to block specific programs, add